-- 1. The proposed map is consistent with the General Plan.
+- 1. The proposed Queirolo Road Vesting Tentative Subdivision Map is consistent with the General Plan.
 The proposed map is a residential subdivision that implements the land use objectives in the Lathrop General Plan. - 2.
-The design or improvements of the proposed subdivision are consistent with the General Plan.
+The design or improvements of the subdivision proposed in the Queirolo Road Vesting Tentative Subdivision Map are consistent with the General Plan.
 As conditioned, the design of the map and proposed utility and improvements are consistent with the requirements of the General Plan.
-All required improvements are conditioned to comply with the City's standards and specifications. - 3.
-The site is physically suitable for the proposed residential development.
+All required improvements are conditioned to comply with the City's standards and specifications.

+- 3. The site is physically suitable for the proposed residential development.
 The site is designated as Medium Density Residential, Neighborhood Park, and Service Commercial land uses in the General Plan.
-The applicant and staff have worked closely to ensure the map and its conditions of approval address public infrastructure and public services for the development of the propose residential development.

-- 4. The site is physically suitable for the proposed density of development.
+The applicant and staff have worked closely to ensure the map and its conditions of approval address public infrastructure and public services for the development of the propose residential development. - 4.
+The site is physically suitable for the proposed density of development.
 The Lathrop General Plan identifies the project area to allow for single-family residential development.
-The map satisfies the Medium Density requirement at 8.3 units per acre (range is 8-15 units per acre) and meets the minimum standards for lot widths and lot depths.
-Development of the site will comply with the requirements set forth in the Mossdale Landing South Urban Design Concept, Medium Density Residential -Mossdale Village Development Standards for 2,220 square foot minimum lot sizes. - 5.
-The design of the subdivision or the proposed improvements will not cause substantial environmental damage or substantially injure fish or wildlife or their habitat.
-As stated above the environmental impacts of the Mossdale Landing South project were addressed in a certified Final Environmental Impact Report (FEIR (SCH #200452069) as well as the West Lathrop Specific Plan Final Environmental Impact Report (FEIR) (SCH #93112027). - 6.
-The design of the subdivision or type of improvements will not cause serious public health problems.
+The map satisfies the Medium Density requirement at 8.3 units per acre (8-15 units per acre) and meets the minimum standards for lot widths and lot depths.
+Development of the site will comply with the requirements set forth in the Mossdale Landing South Urban Design Concept, Medium Density Residential Mossdale Village Development Standards for 2,200 square foot minimum lot sizes. - 5.
+The design of the subdivision and the proposed improvements will not cause substantial environmental damage or substantially injure fish or wildlife or their habitat.
+As stated above the environmental impacts of the Mossdale Landing South project were addressed in a certified Final Environmental Impact Report (FEIR) (SCH #200452069) as well as the West Lathrop Specific Plan Final Environmental Impact Report (FEIR) (SCH #93112027). - 6.
+The design of the subdivision and proposed improvements will not cause serious public health problems.
 The development of the project would not involve a range of potentially significant effects on public health and safety.
 As stated above the project environmental impact of the Mossdale Landing South project were addressed in a certified Final Environmental Impact Report (FEIR) (SCH #200452069) as well as the West Lathrop Specific Plan Final Environmental Impact Report (FEIR) (SCH #93112027). - 7.
-The design of the subdivision or the type of improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision.
+The design of the subdivision and proposed improvements will not conflict with easements, acquired by the public at large, for access through or use of, property within the proposed subdivision.
 The design of the subdivision does not conflict with any public easements for access through or use of property within the subdivision.
 Conditions of approval are included to dedicate land, right of way and to provide easements where necessary for public access, utilities, and infrastructure.

-BE IT FURTHER RESOLVED that the Planning Commission of the City of Lathrop based on substantial evidence in the administrative record of proceedings, its findings above and pursuant to its independent review and consideration, does hereby recommend approval of the Queirolo Road Vesting Tentative Subdivision Map (VTM-22-100) to the City Council, subject to the Conditions of Approval dated September 21, 2022 listed as Attachment #2 of the Staff Report, incorporated by reference herein.
-PASSED AND ADOPTED by the Planning Commission of the City of Lathrop at a regular meeting on the 21st day of September 2022, by the following vote:
+BE IT FURTHER RESOLVED that the City Council of the City of Lathrop based on substantial evidence in the administrative record of proceedings, its findings above and pursuant to its independent review and consideration, does hereby approve the Queirolo Road Vesting Tentative Subdivision Map (VTM-22-100), subject to the Consolidated Conditions of Approval dated September 21, 2022 listed as Attachment #2 of the Staff Report for this item, incorporated by reference herein.